Akazmi002/Coding-Challenge-S21/README.md

 ## Solution

-I solved the prompt in Python.
 The libraries I used was ReportLab and BioPython which is used to parse the genbank file and create a genome digram.
+After creating a diagram of the genbank file, I added the color feautures to the circular gene diagram.
+I then drew the diagram, configured the labels, and then saved the diagram as a PNG file.

 ## References